cam-benfield/resources/README.md

 - [Make A ReadMe](https://www.makeareadme.com/) - Site with ReadMe 101, templates, etc. helpful resources, and other links throughout!
 - [SF Data Science ReadMe](https://github.com/sfbrigade/data-science-wg/blob/master/dswg_project_resources/Project-README-template.md) - ReadMe Made for reference for other data science program, but which has fantastic structure for use.

+## Gitignore Resources:
+- [Atlassian Tutorial](https://www.atlassian.com/git/tutorials/saving-changes/gitignore) - Gitignore tutorial from Atlassian, explains how to format gitignores and offers insight into how to do some fun stuff working around them.

 ## Licensing Resources:
 - [ChooseALicense](https://choosealicense.com/) - Helpful with choosing licenses for personal and group projects.